-BookMyShow, one of the well-known giants in the Ticketing industry, were able to increase 80% increase in conversions after the implementation of PWA.
+One of the well-known giants in the Ticketing industry was able to increase an 80% increase in conversions after the implementation of PWA.

-Flipkart, the leading E-commerce brand in India, used FlipkartLite(a progressive web app) which increased their conversion rate by 70%
+The leading E-commerce brand in India used FlipkartLite(a progressive web app) which increased their conversion rate by 70%

-AliExpress, a very famous online retail service based in China, went all the way and were able to achieve 106% more conversions using PWAs.
+a very famous online retail service based in China, went all the way and was able to achieve 106% more conversions using PWAs.

-Treebo hotels, one of India’s budget hotel chains, build a PWA that increased their year-on-year conversion rate by 4x times.
+Hotels, one of India’s budget hotel chains, build a PWA that increased its year-on-year conversion rate by 4x times.